wotamann/vuetify-form-base/README.md

 With **Vuetify-Form-Base** create a Schema Object with the same structure as your Data.

 	Schema: {
+		name: {
+			type:'text',
+			label:'Name',
+			flex:6
+		},
+		position: {
+			type:'text',
+			label:'Position',
-      name: {type:'text', label:'Name', flex:6 },
+			flex:6
-      position: {type:'text', label:'Position', flex:6 },
+		},
+		tasks: {
+			type: 'array',
+			schema: {
-      tasks: { type: 'array', schema: { done:{ type:'checkbox', label:'done', flex:3}, title:{ type:'text', flex:9 } } },
+				done:{ type:'checkbox', label:'done', flex:3},
+				title:{ type:'text', flex:9 }
 			}
+		}
+	}

 and you will get a full reactive and editable Form:

 ![Form](./images/array-schema.PNG)

-If you have to generate new forms based on different data or you have to edit Data presented in JSON or as JS-Objects?
-Then take a closer look at **Vuetify-Form-Base** and try it.
+If you have to generate forms or you have to edit Data presented as JSON- or JS-Objects, then take a closer look at **Vuetify-Form-Base** and try it.
 It can make your work much easier and save you time.
-This Schema based Form Generator works as [Vue.js 2.0 Component](https://vuejs.org/) and can simplify your jJob by automatically creating full editable Forms.
+This Form Generator works as [Vue.js 2.0 Component](https://vuejs.org/) and can simplify your Job by automatically creating Forms, based on your Schema-Definition.
 Edit your created Forms and you will automatically receive reactive Results.

 **Vuetify-Form-Base** uses the well known and excellent [Component Framework Vuetify](https://vuetifyjs.com/) to style and layout your Form.
-Vuetify Controls have a clear, minimalistic design, and support responsive Design.
+Vuetify Controls have a clear, minimalistic design and support responsive Design.

 ---